-Self-publishing (sometimes called Private Publishing ) is a term that covers a number of closely-related business models in which you, the author, pay to have your work published.
-Our model is based on us providing a number of services by which your manuscript gets turned into a viable book (either a physical book or an e-book).
-These services range from preparing the manuscript for publication and assigning an ISBN, through preparing artwork for the cover, generating publication files to be sent to the printer or e-book retailer, facilitating printing, and helping you with marketing and distribution as required.
+Self-publishing means that you, the author, pay to have your work published.
+We provide a number of services to help you turn your manuscript into a viable book (either a physical book or an e-book).
+These range from preparing the manuscript for publication and assigning an ISBN, through preparing artwork for the cover, generating publication files to be sent to the printer or e-book retailer, facilitating printing, and processing your royalties.
 You choose which of these services you want to make use of, and pay us a fixed cost up front for providing them.
-You receive the physical copies of the book (unless you want us to provide distribution services) and receive all the money for selling each copy.
-You are responsible for marketing and selling your book, although we can help with this (as one of our services) if required.
+You receive the physical copies of the book when printed and receive all the money for selling each copy.
+You are responsible for marketing and selling your book.
 You retain all rights to the title.
-Some people describe this type of service as "packaging", a description we are quite comfortable with.

 You can if you want!
 But it's quite a lot of effort to do properly, especially for the first time, and you need to ask yourself if it's a good use of your time.
 We do this every day, and have the skills and experience to produce books quickly, efficiently, and to a professional standard.
 It's entirely up to you whether you want to spend time getting your book into production, or writing your next title.